Mirage (Magic: The Gathering): MechanicsMirage introduced the first cycle of "charms". A charm is a spell that allow a player to choose among three different effects when the charm is played. Since then, similar cycles of charms have appeared in the Invasion block, Onslaught block, Return to Ravnica block, and others. Mirage also introduced a cycle of enchantments that could be played as instants. It introduced two keywords: flanking and phasing. A creature without flanking gets -1/-1 until end of turn if it blocks a creature with flanking. A permanent with phasing leaves play under certain circumstances, then returns to play at the beginning of its controller's next turn.

 Phasing and flanking were expanded upon in Visions.
 Visions included many creatures that had abilities that triggered upon entering play.
-Visions introduced a cycle of lands known as Karoo lands that require a player to return a land already in play to their hand before playing the Karoo land.
+Visions introduced a cycle of lands known as Karoo lands that require a player to return a land already in play to their hand before playing the Karoo land, with the upside of producing 2 mana (one colored, one colorless) instead of just 1.

 Although Weatherlight is considered the third set in the Mirage block, it is mechanically distinct and does not prominently feature the keywords introduced in Mirage.
 Phasing appears on only three cards in Weatherlight, and flanking on only two.
 Weatherlight again had a cycle of cantrips, albeit ones that gave a player a card immediately after being played.
 Many cards in Weatherlight had graveyard-related abilities.
 Weatherlight was the last set to print a card with banding before the keyword was abandoned.
 It reintroduced the cumulative upkeep keyword with cards whose effects scaled as their cumulative upkeep costs increased.
 (Cumulative upkeep would not be used again until 2006's Coldsnap).